Skip to content

 Oduduwa features

-Oduduwá is the Orisha that alludes to the formation of the world, of which the animal, vegetable and mineral kingdoms are part, habita in the deep darkness of the night, without recognizable human form.
+Oduduwá is the Orisha which alludes to the formation of the world, of which the animal, plant and mineral kingdoms are part, lives in the deep darkness of the night, with no recognizable human form.

 Represented in religion as the king of the dead, the powerful spirit that emerges from darkness, owner of loneliness and justice by nature.
 Orisha with a white throne that does not receive the sun, neat like the creator Obatalá.